AIDDEI/indie-games/_changelog/README.md

     - 03-01-2026
         - Polish and test
 - Made a changelog.
-- Made migrations based on my ERD.
+- Made migrations based on my ERD (used [Laravel Docs](https://laravel.com/docs/12.x/migrations) and [Laracasts](https://laracasts.com/discuss/channels/laravel/update-table-from-migrate) (specifically for how to name a migration which updates an existing table)).